-In this episode, the instructional designers from Academic Innovation (Jinnette Senecal, Celia Coochwytewa, Aaron Kraft, and Steven Crawford) define key terms and concepts related to copyright that are of particular importance to educators, identify how and when to get expert help in navigating issues related to copyright, and reflect on the decision points for using copyrighted materials without explicit permission.
+In this episode, the instructional designers from Arizona State University’s Edson College of Nursing and Health Innovation (Jinnette Senecal, Celia Coochwytewa, Aaron Kraft, and Steven Crawford) define key terms and concepts related to copyright that are of particular importance to educators, identify how and when to get expert help in navigating issues related to copyright, and reflect on the decision points for using copyrighted materials without explicit permission.

 Resources from the episode:

 - Copyright: Copyright for instructors